IBM-Cloud/docs-services/services/DowJonesDNA/index.md

 #Dow Jones DNA Platform
 {: #gettingstarted_DowJonesDNAAPI}

-The Dow Jones DNA Platform APIs, available in the IBM Bluemix catalog, allow users to extract historical knowledge from Dow Jones and licensed third-party premium news sources, to be used for text mining, identifying market trends and driving machine learning initiatives.
+DNA Platform allows users to extract historical knowledge from Dow Jones as well as licensed third-party premium news sources.
+Processed and tagged by Dow Jones patented taxonomy, our data can be used to power your business’s natural language processing or machine learning capabilities.
 {:shortdesc}

 [Click here to test a subset of DNA Platform’s content today](https://bigquery.cloud.google.com/dataset/dowjones-com:sample)